MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-onedrive-error-message.md

 Error OSE404 indicates that the site from which you're sharing blocks sharing with people on specific domains.
 The person you're trying to share with is on one of the listed domains.
 To change this setting:

-1. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true) and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
+1. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.

 >[!NOTE]
 >If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the More features page. <br>If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center and open the More features page.

 2. Under **Classic site collections page**, select **Open**.

 3. Select the site that you're sharing from, and in the ribbon, select **Sharing**.

 4. Under **Site collection additional settings**, remove the domain that you want to share with from the list of blocked domains.
-Alternatively, you can turn off domain filtering by clearing the **Limit external sharing using domains**. check box.
+Alternatively, you can turn off domain filtering by clearing the **Limit external sharing using domains** check box.

 5. Select **Save**.

 Try sharing again.